StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

 * Add users

-*  `useradd -D` print the default configuration used by useradd command
+*  `useradd -D` - print the default configuration used by useradd command.

   ```bash
   GROUP=100